chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 - `disabled` boolean should be used to control the interactivity of a component (e.g. `<Button disabled={true} />`)
 - `align` should be used for aligning content, and should include `left` (default), `center`, `right` if needed.
 - `verticalAlign` should be used for vertically aligning content, and should include `top`, `middle`, `bottom` if needed.
-- The default option should be the one most commonly used in order to reduce friction for developers using the components.

 ### Text, Labels, Titles, and Children